kokopi-dev/ffxiv-better-autokey/README.md

 1. Make sure your crafting window is active, and that you've selected the item to craft.
 ![highlighted_item_craft_window](../assets/window.jpg)

-2. Open up the terminal and navigate to the program `auto-py`
+2. Open up the terminal and navigate to the program `auto-craft.py`
 3. Enter the command `python auto-craft.py`
 4. Press Ctrl+C when you want to end the script